sebastianet/tc74/README.md

  Events sequence is :

-   *) client browser goes to http://myraspiodin.hopto.org:8123/, acessing the nodejs server on that port *) server provides "index.html" file - the important code is "client.js" at bottom *) at "DOM ready" event on the client, we fill the "load" date into the page, to diferentiate reloaded pages *) when user clicks the "Read Temperature" button, the request is sent to server *) server calls python code to get the temperature from the TC74 chip *) server sends temperature to client browser
+   *) client browser goes to http://myraspiodin.hopto.org:8123/, accessing the nodejs server on that port

+   *) server provides "index.html" file - the important code is "client.js" at bottom

+   *) at "DOM ready" event on the client, we fill the "load" date into the page, to diferentiate reloaded pages

+   *) when user clicks the "Read Temperature" button, the request is sent to server

+   *) server calls python code to get the temperature from the TC74 chip

+   *) server sends temperature to client browser

    *) client fills the page with the provided value

  If the client clicks on "draw temperatures" button, the server sends up to 3 days of values,